Free shipping on orders over 50€ up to 500g

 malachite

-What is the meaning of malachite?
+What is the significance of malachite?

 The name "malachite" has several origins.

-The Origin of Malachite
+The origin of malachite

 Malachite is a fine stone that has been known and appreciated for many centuries.